xyproto/png2svg/README.md

 * The remaining pixels are drawn with a rectangle for each pixel.
 * This is not an efficient representation of PNG images!
 * The conversion may be useful if you have a small PNG image or icons at sizes around 32x32, and wish to scale it up and print it out without artifacts.
 * The utility is fast for small images, but larger images will take an unreasonable amount of time to convert, creating SVG files many megabytes in size.
+This could potentially also be used for benchmarking CPUs.
 * The resulting SVG images can be opened directly in a browser like Firefox or Chromium, and may look sharper and crisper than small PNG or JPEG images that are smoothed/blurred by the browser, by default (this can be configured with CSS, though).
 * The default crispiness of how SVG images are displayed may be useful for displaying "pixel art" style graphics in the browser.
 * Written in pure Go, with no runtime dependencies on any external library or utility.